 Experts and laypersons argue ceaselessly about what actually is feasible, in our universe at least, given known physics.
 The absolute speed of light in a vacuum isn’t called the ‘universal constant’ for nothing.
 Still, ‘fiction’ is that other half of the science fiction duo.
 If a story deals with what appears to be a breach of known science, it should address that breach meaningfully.
 Indeed, it’s in the fuzzy frontiers of knowledge hard sci-fi storytellers often find inspiration.
 For example, today’s scientific knowledge leaves some wiggle room around the notion of the ‘strange action at a distance’ inherent in the entanglement of subatomic particles, which appears to violate the light-speed limit.
 Any fictional speculation based on entanglement, if clinging to a hard sci-fi goal, needs to address any deviations from validated knowledge, such as the fact that entanglement fails (decoheres) when fiddled with in just about any manner by human tinkerers.

-M. Cameron Harris is a writer and information technologist who lives in the U.S. state of Tennessee.
-He grew up in the Southeastern states of Georgia and Kentucky, where he spent as much time as possible exploring the outdoors and reading classic and contemporary science fiction, classical fantasy, and adventure fiction.
+M. Cameron Harris is a writer and information technologist who lives in the U.S. state of Kentucky.
+He grew up in the U.S. Southeastern states of Georgia and Kentucky, where he spent as much time as possible exploring the outdoors and reading classic and contemporary science fiction, classical fantasy, and adventure fiction.
 He studied psychology, natural sciences, and philosophy as an undergrad, earning a BA in psychology.
 In several phases of advanced education, he studied systems science, organizational theory, computing and information technologies, and advanced technologies for learning, culminating his degree collecting with a PhD.
 Cameron has lived in the U.S. states of Georgia, Kentucky, Indiana, New Mexico (21 years), Ohio, Tennessee, Texas, Virginia, Washington State, and Hawaii, as well as in Germany and South Korea.
 He plays guitar for his own consternation and loves hiking.